 (1) WHEN DOWN.
-A boxer is considered down:
+A boxer is considered down if any of the following occur:

-(a) If the boxer touches the floor with any part of the body other than the feet as the result of a blow or series of blows, or
+(a) If the The boxer touches the floor with any part of the body other than the feet as the result of a blow or series of blows, or.

-(b) If the boxer hangs helplessly on the ropes as the result of a blow or series of blows, or
+(b) If the The boxer hangs helplessly on the ropes as the result of a blow or series of blows, or.

-(c) If the boxer is outside or partly outside the ropes as the result of a blow or series of blows, or
+(c) If the The boxer is outside or partly outside the ropes as the result of a blow or series of blows, or.

-(d) If, following a hard punch, the boxer has not fallen and is not lying on the ropes, but is in a semi-conscious state and cannot, in the opinion of the referee, continue the bout.
+(d) If, following Following a hard punch, the boxer has not fallen and is not lying on the ropes, but is in a semi-conscious state and cannot, in the opinion of the referee, continue the bout.

 (2) NEUTRAL CORNER.
 When a boxer is down, the referee shall immediately begin to count the seconds.
-When a boxer is down the opponent shall go at once to the neutral corner as designated by the referee.
-The bout may not continue until the command "Box"is given by the referee.
-If the opponent does not go to the neutral corner on command the referee shall stop counting until the opponent has done so.
+When a boxer is down, the opponent shall go at once to the neutral corner as designated by the referee.
+The bout may not continue until the command "Box" is given by the referee.
+If the opponent does not go to the neutral corner on command the referee shall stop counting count under sub.
+(3) shall be stopped until the opponent has done so.
 The counting shall then be continued where it has been interrupted.

 (3) COUNT.
-When a boxer is down, the referee shall give a mandatory 8 count and shall continue to count to 10 if the downed boxer is not able to continue fighting after the mandatory 8 count.
+When a boxer is down, the timekeeper shall immediately begin to count the seconds and continue until the count is taken over by the referee.
+Before the number "one" is counted, an interval of one second shall have elapsed from the time the boxer went down and the time of counting "one."
+Upon taking over the count from the timekeeper, the referee shall give a mandatory 8 count and shall continue to count to 10 if the downed boxer is not able to continue fighting after the mandatory 8 count.
 The referee shall count aloud and provide intervals of one second between the numbers, and shall indicate each second with his or her hand in a manner such that the boxer who has been knocked down is aware of the count.
 Before the number "one" is counted, an interval of one second shall have elapsed from the time the boxer went down and the time of announcing "one."
 The referee shall continue counting, even if the bell sounds, indicating the end of the round.